HMS Sherborne Castle: Construction and career

-Sherborne Castle, named after the castle in Dorset, was laid down on 21 June 1943 by Harland and Wolff at Belfast.
+Sherborne Castle, named after the castle in Dorset, was laid down on 21 June 1943 by Harland & Wolff at Belfast.
 At some point in 1943, the ship was transferred to the Royal Canadian Navy was launched on 24 February 1944.
 The corvette, now renamed Petrolia for the town in southern Ontario, was commissioned on 29 June 1944 with the pennant number K499.

 Following commissioning, Petrolia was sent to Tobermory for workups before being assigned to the Mid-Ocean Escort Force as a member of the convoy escort group C-3 in July 1944.
 AS member of the group, the corvette remained a convoy escort for the rest of the war, returning to Canada in June 1945.
 In August 1945, the ship underwent a refit at Charlottetown, Prince Edward Island before being placed in reserve at Halifax, Nova Scotia in October.

 Petrolia was sold for mercantile use on 8 March 1946 to Castle Sg Co SA and renamed Maid of Athens with a Panamanian registry.
 The ship was converted to a cargo ship with a gross register tonnage of 1,541 tons.
 In 1947, the ship's registry was transferred to Bombay, India and the vessel was sold to Bharat Line Ltd. and renamed Bharat Laxmi.
 Bharat Laxmi remained in service until May 1965, when the ship was broken up at Bombay.